josephoh0214/INFO441_PircturePerfect/README.md

 - Returns list of photos in JSON format based on search parameters including link.

 #### Register/login
 - **Use Case:** User registers or logs in with a username and receives a JSON response and creates a logged in session.
+Uses any existing account username if available or the body parameter of `username`.
 - **Type:** POST
 - **Endpoint:** /users
-- **Parameters:** Body parameter of `username`.
+- **Parameters:** Body parameter of `username` (required if user is not signed in through Microsoft).
 - **Return:** JSON
 - **Example Request:** <br>
 URL: /users <br>